Zeyu-Li/201-notes/README.md

 ## Final

-1 two sided piece on paper as cheat sheet
+1 two sided piece on paper as cheat sheet. ~40 MC and 10 short answer.